 Food and Nutrition

 Welcome to our Food and Nutrition page!
-Cornell Cooperative Extension of Ulster County offers free and low-cost educational workshops and lots of useful information on food-related topics from food safety and nutrition to healthy eating on a limited budget.
+Cornell Cooperative Extension Ulster County offers free and low-cost educational workshops and useful information on food-related topics from food safety and nutrition to healthy eating on a limited budget.
 Explore our links, check out our upcoming events, and give us a call!

 SNAP-Ed Program provides community-based nutrition education and obesity prevention activities targeted to SNAP and SNAP eligible populations.
-ESNY also works on policy, systems and environmental changes to improve access to healthy food.
+SNAP-Ed also works on policy, systems and environmental changes to improve access to healthy food.
 Currently, PSE work is focused on School Wellness Policies, Smarter Lunchrooms and Food Pantries.
 (Funded by NIFA through OTDA and CCEOC)

 - Making ends meet during difficult times can be easier with help from the right programs and other community resources.
 Cornell Cooperative Extension works with many local food assistance programs to help families, individuals and seniors find and access food resources that best meet their needs.
 Visit this page to find resources regarding food assistance.